appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 <ConfigureAppcircleRunner />

-For this tutorial, we will install the android tools and iOS tools with latest three stable xCode versions.
+For this tutorial, we will install the Android tools and iOS tools with the latest (_at the moment_) three stable Xcode versions.

 ```bash
 ./ac-runner install -o ios,android -x 15.3,15.2,15.1